ian-whitestone/rpi-security-system/README.md

 1) The flask app handles incoming requests from slack.
     - the flask app generally communicates with the redis database to answer questions like: "Is the security system set to ON", "Are notifications turned ON", or to change any of those values

-2) The security system process has the code which is processing each frame from the camera, and performing background substraction. whenever motion is detected, a slack notification is triggered.
+2) The security-system process has the code which is processing each frame from the camera, and performing background substraction.
+Whenever motion is detected, a slack notification is triggered.
     - the security system is also constantly checking the `'camera_status'` variable in the redis database to see if it should continue running, or shutdown
+    - Before sending a notification, it checks if they are enabled in the `camera_notifications` redis variable
-    - A shutdown can be triggered manually, by a user running `/pycam_off` in slack, or automatically by the `who_is_home` process
+    - A shutdown can be triggered manually, by a user running `/pycam_off` in slack, or automatically by the `who-is-home` process

-3) The who_is_home process is constantly checking what devices are connected to the router, and updating the redis database accordingly.
+3) The who-is-home process is constantly checking what devices are connected to the router, and updating the redis database accordingly.
     - If no one is home, the process will update the variable in the redis database (`'camera_status'`) to ensure the security system is running.
 Similarly, if someone is home, the process will update the variable in order to turn the system off
+    - The who-is-home process can be turned on/off by setting the `auto_detect_status` redis variable.
+If I know I am going on vacation for a few weeks, or I left my phone at home connected to the wifi, I may want to turn this off and force the security-system process to run regardless of the connected devices

 4) The s3_upload process runs every 5 minutes and uploads any logged training data to S3